Border (2018 Bhojpuri film): Plot

-Border is the story of Abhay Shastri, how he takes revenge on Pakistan by becoming an army officer.
-He is a farmer in his village and his elder brother Vijay Shastri is a captain in the army.
-Abhay falls in love with a Muslim girl Nagma in the village.
-But Abhay's father Dinanath Shastri does not give his approval for this marriage, which causes Abhay to marry Nagma while rebelling against his family.
-Captain Vijay Shastri calls Abhay and Nagma to roam the border.
-Where Abhay and Nagma go to offer chadar at a dargah.
-The terrorists get the news of this and they call Vijay Shastri and give false news about the attack on the Dargah.
-Vijay reaches the dargah with the army.
-Seeing the reduced number of soldiers on the border, the terrorists attack them, and kill everyone.
-The terrorists capture Arjun Singh and take him to Pakistan.
-Due to negligence, Vijay Shastri and his teams was court-martialed by the army, whose shock Vijay cannot bear and he commits suicide.
-The death of his two sons and the kidnapping of one of the son by Pakistan, Abhay's Janaki Maa is shocked and hospitalized.
-Dr Sahay suggests to Abhay that, due to the death of two sons, they have had in this condition, if their third son comes alive in front of them then it can be cured.
+Border is the story of Abhay Shastri, an Indian army officer seeking revenge against Pakistan.
+Originally a farmer, his elder brother Vijay is an army captain.
+Abhay falls in love with Nagma, a Muslim girl from the village.
+However, their father, Dinanath, disapproves of the marriage, prompting Abhay to rebel and marry Nagma anyway.
+Captain Vijay Shastri invites Abhay and Nagma to explore the border.
+They go to offer a chadar at a dargah.
+Upon hearing this, terrorists call Vijay and give him false information about an impending attack on the dargah.
+Vijay arrives at the dargah with the army.
+Seeing that there are fewer soldiers on the border, the terrorists attack and kill them all.
+They capture Arjun Singh and take him to Pakistan.
+Due to negligence, Vijay Shastri and his team were court-martialed by the army.
+Unable to bear the shock, Vijay committed suicide.
+Abhay's mother, Janaki Maa, was devastated by the deaths of her two sons and the kidnapping of a third by Pakistan.
+She was hospitalised as a result.
+Dr Sahay suggested to Abhay that having a third son might help them recover from the deaths of their two sons.

-After advice of Dr Sahay, Abhay joins the army after training the army.
-Seeing his bravery, he is asked by the army to execute the "Mission Border".
-To complete this mission, Abhay asks the army to include the dismissed commando Amit Singh, Aditya Singh, Abdul Hameed, Vinod Pandey, Rajesh Yadav and Baljit Singh in his team, which the army approves.
-After preparing, Abhay attacks Pakistan with all soldiers, and brings Arjun with him by killing all the terrorists.
-In this operation, two soldiers Amit Singh and Abdul Hameed become martyrs.
-Janaki Maa gets well after seeing her son Arjun and Pandit Deenanath Shastri also accepts Nagma as his daughter-in-law.
+Following Dr Sahay's advice, Abhay enlisted in the army after completing his training.
+Impressed by his bravery, the army asked him to carry out 'Mission Border'.
+In order to complete this mission, he requested that the army include the previously dismissed commandos Amit Singh, Aditya Singh, Abdul Hameed, Vinod Pandey, Rajesh Yadav and Baljit Singh in his team.
+This request was approved.
+The army approved the request.
+After preparing, Abhay and his soldiers attacked Pakistan, killing all the terrorists, including Arjun.
+During the operation, two soldiers, Amit Singh and Abdul Hameed, were killed.
+Janaki Maa recovered after seeing her son Arjun alive, and Pandit Deenanath Shastri accepted Nagma as his daughter-in-law.